pettarin/glyphIgo/README.md

 In particular, to update it to use the new fontforge and fonttools libraries, and to add better documentation.
 Thank you for your patience.

+*2016-10-05* ... and of course I have not had time to work on glyphIgo, since my plans for the 2016 summer went out of the window.
+However, I have some more time now (October 2016), and I would like to address the following issues:

+1. use `fonttools` instead of `fontforge` as the core font library;
+2. restructure the code as a library, usable in third-party code;
+3. fix the command line parsing (`argcomplete` is problematic);
+4. release on PyPI;
+5. better documentation.

+Stay tuned (and/or have a look at the `v4` branch)!

 ## Usage

 ```